Meinersbur/pencilcc/README.md

 In practice your distribution's Scala and ANTLR3 are probably not recent enough (e.g. Ubuntu 13.10 has only Scala 2.9.2 and ANTLR3 3.2 anf antlr3-task is not available at all)

-Installation instructions for Ubuntu 13.10 (Utopic Unicorn):
+Installation instructions tested on Ubuntu 13.10 (Utopic Unicorn):

-0) sudo apt-get install build-essential pkg-config libgmp-dev libclang-dev ant python3
+0) sudo apt-get install build-essential pkg-config libgmp-dev libclang-dev ant python3 libedit-dev opencl-headers
 1) git clone https://github.com/Meinersbur/pencil-driver.git
 2) cd pencil-driver
 3) git submodule update --init --recursive